monorepo-template/monorepo-template/README.md

 ### Next application

-- To build the application, run `yarn example-next-application:build`.
+- To build the application, run
+  `yarn packages/example-next-application run build`.
 - To end-to-end test your application, run
   `yarn packages/example-next-application run cypress:start` to first run the development server with code coverage reporting enabled, then run